Instant Pot Lasagna Soup [Video]

 - A dollop of sour cream

-- To thaw the soup, remove it from the freezer the night before serving, or put the sealed soup bag in warm water to thaw it faster.
+- Thaw: To thaw this easy instant pot lasagna soup, remove it from the freezer the night before serving, or put the sealed bag in warm water to thaw it faster.

-- Heat in a soup pan and simmer for 5-10 minutes.
+- Reheat: Heat in a soup pan and simmer for 5-10 minutes.

 - To save time, you can use pre-minced store-bought garlic or garlic paste.
 I always keep organic garlic paste on hand and use it in recipes.
 Use more or less, based on your preference.